 https://www.wildlife.nh.gov/get-outside/hiking-safety - get your hikesafe card to support rescues - and hope it's never you

-https://hikingbuddies.org/ - people looking for hiking partners use this channel successfully & safely
+https://hikingbuddies.org/ - people looking for hiking partners use this successfully

-https://trailsnh.com/roads// - they all open around mid-May and close mid-Nov, but this tells you exactly when
+https://trailsnh.com/roads// - they all open around mid-May and close mid-Nov, but the exact day varies each year

 https://slasrpodcast.com/ - locally created podcast that captures the spirit of hiking in the whites with interviews of mountain personalities

-https://dailey7779.blogspot.com/ - this ultra-experienced multi-grid finisher has created many unique routemaps and documented w/pics
+https://dailey7779.blogspot.com/ - legendary ultra-experienced multi-grid finisher who created so many unique routemaps

-https://www.newenglandtrailconditions.com/nh/ - can be confusing - use the seasons / traction guidelines above to be safe
+https://www.newenglandtrailconditions.com/nh/ - confusing & time-consuming - just use the seasons / traction guidelines to be safer

-https://sectionhiker.com/category/trip-report/white-mountains-2/ - gear-focused blog from a grid finisher, useful deciding on boots, spikes, hydration system...
+https://sectionhiker.com/category/trip-report/white-mountains-2/ - gear-focused blog from a grid finisher, many deep-dives on winter gear

 https://www.vftt.org/forums/new-england-backcountry-hiking-forum.3/ - nineties-style thread from salty new englanders, aaaargh!

-if this page helped you, please post and share it with others
+100% human, ad-free content. if this page helped you, please post it

 made with ❤️ in new england